CrowdHailer/CrowdHailer.github.io/_posts/2015-12-20-js-frameworks.md

 ### Conclusion

 All of these projects have ideas I have been able to use going forward.
-Perhaps the most significant for me was having one store fot the state of an app.
+Perhaps the most significant for me was having one store for the state of an app.
 In my current project the single store has just been a wrapper around the history API.
-Encoding the entire app state in the URL has given the app the some nice properties First is refreshing the page will not loose any information.
+Encoding the entire app state in the URL has given the app the some nice properties.
+First is refreshing the page will not lose any information.
 Second the back button neatly steps through the history of the application.

-So which of these three should you use.
+So which of these three should you use?
 All of them, in the correct situation.
 They all have great documentation and learning them is valuable even if you do not use them.

-If my next project had lots collections, I would use Vue to create coherent components.
+If my next project had lots of collections, I would use Vue to create coherent components.
 But my design would be inspired by Redux and reduce the number of stateful components.
 For a more interactive product, I would employ Cycle.
 The observable model would be very nice for handling rich input from the user.

-Well those are my three favourites at the moment I am sure you have others that you can suggest.
+Well those are my three favourites at the moment;I am sure you have others that you can suggest.

 <!-- Put as an example in the links -->
 Herinrik Jorteg created an example where the router was just a view into the state.